nqoy/WinForms-Facebook-App/README.md

 App settings and fake-friends list (no full access to the friends data) are saved by XML serialization.<br />
 Each user can use 2 new features:
 1. Filter friends by interest.
-2. Find the love percentage with a friend by common intrest.
+2. Calculate love percentage by common intrest with a chosen friend.

 # The App
 ### Main page: